 The listen-on-v6 option is used to specify the interfaces and the ports on which the server will listen for incoming queries sent using IPv6.
-If not specified, the server will listen on port 53 on all IPv6 interfaces.

 When

 '''

 { any; }

 '''

 is specified as the address_match_list for the listen-on-v6 option, the server does not bind a separate socket to each IPv6 interface address as it does for IPv4 if the operating system has enough API support for IPv6 (specifically if it conforms to RFC 3493 and RFC 3542).
 Instead, it listens on the IPv6 wildcard address.
 If the system only has incomplete API support for IPv6, however, the behavior is the same as that for IPv4.